bjorntirsen/bjorntirsen/README.md

 ### Hi there 👋

-🔭 I’m currently following this excellent Udemy course (https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/) by Jonas Schmedtmann (https://codingheroes.io/).
+🔭 I’m currently working on a v2.0 of my portfolio.

 📫 How to reach me: bjorntirsen@gmail.com